-For example, you won’t be able to send your first newsletter without an email sending domain.
+For example, you won’t be able to send your first newsletter without an email-sending domain.
 An onboarding partner could alert you to this and other associated settings that will set you up for success.

 No Identified Sales and Marketing Processes

-Missing Inbound Strategy
+Missing Supporting Strategy

-We Can Help
+How Lynton Can Help